 Everyone with a wooden shed can upgrade the door lock and hinges and install some kind of secure anchor to use with a heavy duty padlock and chain.

-So to reiterate, these are the three vital steps:
+So to reiterate, these are the three vital steps that will massively increase your shed security:

 - Upgrade door hinges and lock